Personalised Gift for Bridesmaid Roles

 The 'head bridesmaid' was optional, however, if one was chosen, she would be known either as the maid of honour, if she was unmarried, or the matron of honour if she already had a husband.
 Another common term was chief bridesmaid.
 'Maid of honour' is a word that was initially used to refer to the attendant of a queen in the UK.
 All bridal attendants were simply known as bridesmaids, and it is the influence of American English that brought the popularity of the chief bridesmaid being called the maid of honour.
 Above the typical bridesmaid duties, it is not uncommon for the maid of honour to be requested to help with practical duties, such as addressing the invitations and accompanying the bride in shopping for her wedding dress.

 Modern and Cultural Adaptations

-In some modern weddings a bride will chose a lifelong friend to be their 'maid of honour' regardless of the gender.
+In some modern weddings, a bride will choose a lifelong friend to be their 'maid of honour' regardless of gender.
 If this is a male, then often he would be given the title 'best man' (alongside that of the groom) or 'man of honour'.
-Traditionally it would only be the the maid of honour and the groom's best man who would be the official witnesses of the wedding license, however it is now commonplace for adult bridesmaids to also be involved in this.
+Traditionally it would only be the maid of honour and the groom's best man who would be the official witnesses of the wedding license, however, it is now commonplace for adult bridesmaids to also be involved in this.

 In some cultures, namely Victorian Britain, Norway and the Netherlands, rather than women, it was customary to have the bridesmaids be younger girls.
 The role of these young bridesmaids would be to carry flowers throughout the ceremony and pose alongside the bride for the wedding photographs.
 In English speaking countries in the modern age, this role is a separate one to that of the bridesmaids and is known as the position of 'flower girl'.